Updated 26 May 2022

 Remember that you don’t need to spend it at all, and it may be prudent to reinvest some or even all of it as a source of extra funds to draw upon when needed.
 This may be a particularly useful strategy if you are using drawdown (see below), as there may be times when it’s sensible to reduce your drawdown income temporarily.

 Once you have taken your tax-free lump sum, any further money you take from your pensions is taxable as ordinary income.
 You have a range of options for taking this income.
 These are:

 You can exchange some or all of your pension pot for an annuity.
 An annuity is a type of insurance product, which will pay you an income for the rest of your life.
 This income is guaranteed, so will never run out no matter how long you live.
 The downside is that you can’t vary the amount after you have set it up, and it could be many years before you get back as much as you paid for it.

 You can arrange for your annuity to pay an increasing amount each year, to combat inflation.
 However, this will cost you more initially.

 You can buy a joint annuity that covers your spouse as well.
 This will continue to pay out (a reduced amount) after your death, for as long as they live.
 Again, this kind of annuity costs more.

 If you have a health condition you may qualify for a more valuable enhanced annuity.

 Find out more about the pros and cons of an annuity.

 You can opt to have some or all of your pension pot reinvested in a drawdown scheme.
 The main advantage here is flexibility, as you can draw out as much or as little as you wish each year, with the money being taxed as ordinary income.
 The main downside is that your pension pot will shrink over time, and could eventually run out.
-Your money also remains exposed to the risks of the stock market.

 Find out more about the pros and cons of drawdown.